Utah's 1st congressional district: 2023–2027 boundaries

+2027–2033 boundaries

 List of members representing the district

 Until 1913, the district was the only district, elected statewide At-large.

 District borders are periodically redrawn and some district residences may no longer be in this district.

 Election results

 1912

-Note: The 1912 election consisted of an all-party election to the two at-large seats.
+Note: The 1912 election consisted of an all-party election for the two at-large seats.
 Howell was elected to the first at-large seat, while Johnson was elected to the second at-large seat.